Long-Term Rent vs Short-Term Rent: What’s The Difference?

 Short-term lettings are agreements between the landlord and the renter that can be anywhere from a couple of weeks to six months.

-Offering a cost-effective alternative to staying in a serviced accommodation like an Airbnb or hotel, short-term lettings are ideal for renters staying in an area for a short period.
+Offering a cost-effective alternative to staying in a serviced accommodation like an Airbnb property or hotel, short-term lettings are ideal for renters staying in an area for a short period.

-These are ideal for tenants traveling a lot for work or other reasons, as well as landlords in areas with more demand than supply in the real estate market.
+These are ideal for tenants travelling a lot for work or other reasons, as well as landlords in areas with more demand than supply in the real estate market.
 This is because they can adjust rental prices easier, and get an increased return vs long-term letting.

 However, short-term rental properties can be riskier for landlords, as it means having to regularly find new tenants to occupy the property.
 You may also have additional fees that long-term tenants would pay themselves, like furnishings, Wi-Fi, and bills.

-Tenants may cause more wear and tear to the property, due to not seeing it like a home as with long-term agreements.
+Tenants may cause more wear and tear to the property due to not seeing it like a home, as with long-term agreements.
 Additionally, neighbours may not appreciate the constant coming and going of tenants.

 Who are Short-Term Rental Properties Suited For?